 Students on our programme come from a diverse range of backgrounds and professional experience, including media and cultural industries, NGOs and charity sectors, and develop critical understanding of media and communication during two years of cross-cultural meetings and exchange of ideas.
 Students participate in a lively research environment, where we run regular international conferences, seminars and events, on topics such as media freedom, and our postgraduate students organise and participate in an annual symposium and book series MSc Excellent Dissertations.
 Our alumni go on to work in the media and communications field and pursue research track careers in public and commercial spheres.

 Our programme includes a range of dedicated theory and methods courses and optional courses.

-The portfolio of courses includes: Media and Participation (15 credits), Media and Morality (15 credits), Media and Communication Methodology (15 credits), Media Audiences (15 credits), Media and Political Engagement (15 credits), Media, Health and Society (15 credits), Digital Media Research (7.5 credits) and Research Methods (7.5 credits), other optional courses, study abroad (15 and 30 credits), internship (15 and 30 credits), thesis (30 cred- its).
+The portfolio of courses includes: Media and Political Engagement (15 credits), Media Audiences (15 credits), Media, Health and Society (15 credits), Media and Diversity (15 credits), Popular Culture (15 credits), Media and Communication Methodology (15 credits), Digital Media Research (7.5 credits), Digital Ethnography (7.5 credits) and Research Methods (7.5 credits), other optional courses, study abroad (15 and 30 credits), internship (15 and 30 credits), Master’s degree thesis (30 credits).
 Up to 7.5 credits of the second term and 30 credits of the third term can be replaced by elective courses.